Candy Facts

 Teal Pumpkin Project

-The Teal Pumpkin Project is a simple way to make trick-or-treating safer and more inclusive.
-Placing a teal pumpkin on your doorstep signals that, in addition to candy, you offer non-food trinkets and treats that are safe for all trick or treaters.
+The Teal Pumpkin Project is a simple way to make trick-or-treating welcoming to all.
+A teal pumpkin on your doorstep signals that you offer non-food treats and trinkets that can delight every trick-or-treater.

 Learn More